 When I was a student at the University of Kentucky (go big blue!!), I had the privilege of living in this great town for five years.
 Even though I now live closer to Cincinnati, I still make it back to Lex frequently.

-So, what are the top things to do in Lexington?
-Here is what I recommend:
+So, what are my top suggestions of things to do in Lexington, KY?:

 University of Kentucky Campus– Lexington could be considered a “college town”, so the main campus is definitely something you want to explore.
 I recommend checking out the gigantic William T. Young library, the University Presidents’ home, Sorority and Fraternity row, and the student center area with its wildcat statue.
 If you want to grab some food, my nearby favorites are Local Taco, Joe Bologna’s, and Tin Roof.